TagLink

 When to Use

-Use TagLink whenever you need a clickable keyword or topical label that navigates to a related page (topic, campaign, brand, or trending theme).
+Use TagLink when you need a clickable keyword or label that navigates the user to a related page or collection.

-- Use beside an article headline to highlight its main keyword (topic, brand, or special theme).
+- Use beside article headlines to highlight the primary topic or brand.

-- Use grouped at the end of an article to display related keyword links.
+- Use at the end of articles to link to related topics.

-- Don’t use TagLink for actions — use Button instead.
+- Don’t use TagLink for triggering actions — use Button instead.

 - Don’t include icons or images inside TagLinks.

-- Don’t allow TagLinks to wrap to multiple lines; keep content concise.
+- Don’t allow TagLinks to wrap to multiple lines unnecessarily.

 Key Props